Brandon Barlow: The Growth of a Program and a Man

 BC RETURNED 20 STARTERS across all three phases this fall, including Barlow, who spent most of his life playing with the older kids and now finds himself on the other side of things.
 In the ACC Preseason Poll, the program was picked to finish as high as third in the Atlantic Division for the first time since 2010 and is a trendy dark horse to make a run for the conference title.

 Reggie said that it’s every former college football player’s dream to go back and play.
 Barlow gets to live out that dream as a 23-year-old with one last chance to suit up with his brothers.
-And maybe even contend for a championship, something BC hasn’t done in more than 10 years.
+And, regardless of early-season injuries, maybe even contend for a championship, something BC hasn’t done in more than 10 years.

 “We’re ready to take that next step,” he said.